 And that is why I want to teach the world to meditate.
 But first, I have to convince them to.

-If I have convinced you, and/or you'd love to learn how to practice awareness, you may click on Meditation for an Addiction Free Mind.
+I hope I have convinced you, and/or you'd love to learn how to practice awareness and meditation.

 That's all I got!